 Investing is a great option, but before you venture into investments it is good to be aware of the following…

 - Risk and Return go hand in hand.
 Higher the risk, higher the return.
 Lower the risk, lower is the return.

 - Investment in fixed income is a good option if you want to protect your principal amount.
 It is relatively less risky.
-However you have the risk of losing money when you adjust the return for inflation.
-Example – A fixed deposit which gives you 9% when the inflation is 10% means you are net losing 1% per annum.
-Fixed income investment is best suited for ultra risk averse investors
+However, you have the risk of losing money when you adjust the return for inflation.
+Example – A fixed deposit which gives you 9% when the inflation is 10% means you are losing a net 1% per annum.
+Fixed-income investment is best suited for ultra risk-averse investors

 - Investment in Equities is a great option.
-It is known to beat the inflation over long period of times.
+It is known to beat inflation over a long period of time.
 Historically equity investment has generated returns close to 14-15%.
 However, equity investments can be risky

 - Real Estate investment requires a large outlay of cash and cannot be done with smaller amounts.
 Liquidity is another issue with real estate investment – you cannot buy or sell whenever you want.
 You always have to wait for the right time and the right buyer or seller to transact with you.